THall77/CST-315/Semaphor_Monitor_Project/README.txt

 ---------------------------------------------------------

-For the Monitor part, run these commands:
+For the Monitor part, it is not to be run, exactly.
+As it is a conceptual program, it's better to just look at it rather than run it.